 An air purifier is a device that removes particulates and other contaminants from the air.
-For example, air purifiers remove dust, pollen, pet dander, smoke, mold spores, and other airborne particles by using a filter to capture these particles and then releasing clean air back into the environment.
+For example, air purifiers remove dust, pollen, pet dander, smoke, mold spores, and other airborne particles by using a filter to capture these particles and then releasing clean air into the environment.

 A dehumidifier is an appliance that reduces humidity in the air by passing warm, dry air over a cold surface.
-Water vapor condenses on the cold surface and is collected for disposal or reuse.
+Water vapor condenses on the hard surface and is collected for disposal or reuse.

 No matter how clean your house is, microscopic dust particles, moths, smoke residues, and other particles in the air will always be there.
 Although these particles are familiar, they often cause discomfort in everyday life, especially if you or a family member has allergies and respiratory problems.

 All About Air Quality: Understanding the Differences between Purifiers and Dehumidifiers